Norman Raeben: Essays by Raeben's Students

-Available Academic Studies
+Academic Studies

 A first contribution on Raeben's influence on Bob Dylan was published by scholar Alessandro Carrera in his book La voce di Bob Dylan.
-Un racconto dell'America in 2011.More recently, his works and teachings have been collected and studied by scholar Fabio Fantuzzi in the book "All the Way from New Orleans to New Jerusalem": Norman Raeben e Bob Dylan (2020), which offers a comprehensive analysis of his life, art career, and influence on Dylan.
+Un racconto dell'America in 2011.

+More recently, his works and teachings have been collected and studied by scholar Fabio Fantuzzi, who published several articles and the treatise "All the Way from New Orleans to New Jerusalem": Norman Raeben e Bob Dylan (2020), which offers a comprehensive analysis of his life, art career, and influence on Dylan.

 Other contributions on his art and influence can also be found in the book Bob Dylan and the Arts.
-Songs, Film, Painting, and Sculpture in Dylan’s Universe (ESL, 2020), which collects essays and first-hand stories by academics, artists, songwriters, and music critics.
+Songs, Film, Painting, and Sculpture in Dylan’s Universe (ESL, 2020).
+The section Art, edited by Fabio Fantuzzi, collects essays and first-hand analysis of his works by academics, students and artists.